Multiplicities of Jumping Numbers: Introduction

+\begin{thm2intro} For a closed subscheme $Z$ of $X$ and any positive real number $c$, consider the multiplicity polynomial $m(c+n)$ along an irreducible component $Z_1$ of codimension $h$ in $X$.
+Then the degree of this polynomial is equal to $h-1$ if and only if $c+h-1$ is a jumping number contributed---in the sense of \cite{MR2389246}---by some Rees valuation of $Z$ centered at $Z_{1}$. \end{thm2intro}

+Theorem~\ref{contrithm} motivates the term \emph{Rees coefficient} of the jumping number $c$ for the coefficient of $n^{h-1}$ in the polynomial $m(c+n)$ from Theorem~\ref{thm3.1}.
+The Rees coefficient is not necessarily the ``leading coefficient" of the polynomial $m(c+n)$ because it can be zero; see Example~\ref{example}.

+We prove several applications of Theorem~\ref{contrithm}.
+For example, we show that certain jumping numbers of $Z$ can be computed directly from the normalized blowup of $Z$ without finding a full log resolution; see Corollary~\ref{maincor} for a precise statement.
+As another consequence, we answer a question posed by Joaqu\'{i}n Moraga: we prove that every divisorial valuation over $X$ contributes a jumping number for some divisor; see Theorem~\ref{valuationthm}.

+The Rees coefficient of a jumping number $c$ is the same as the Rees coefficient of any translate of $c$ by an integer.
+So we can consider the Rees coefficient of a class of jumping numbers modulo $\ZZ$; there are finitely many such classes, by discreteness of jumping numbers.
+We prove in Theorem~\ref{HSmult} that the sum of the Rees coefficients for the distinct classes of jumping numbers modulo $\mathbb Z$ is equal to the \emph{Hilbert-Samuel multiplicity} of $Z$ at $Z_{1}$ (scaled by $\frac{1}{(h-1)!}$).
+So the Rees coefficients can be thought of as refinements of the Hilbert-Samuel multiplicity.

-We also give a formula for calculating multiplicities and Rees coefficients for monomial ideals (Theorem \ref{monomial}).
-In particular, this proves that the Rees coefficient of every jumping number of a monomial ideal is positive (Corollary \ref{anotcor}).
+In Section 5, we study the special case of point schemes defined by \emph{monomial ideals}.
+We prove formulas for the multiplicities and for the Rees coefficients of each jumping number in this case (Theorem~\ref{monomial}).
+In particular, we see that the Rees coefficient of every jumping number of a monomial scheme is positive (Corollary~\ref{anotcor}).
+Thus Theorem~\ref{contrithm} implies that, for monomial ideals, all jumping numbers (after translation by some integer) are contributed by Rees valuations.